jlan84/sql-assignment/sprint.md

 Now we are in a command line client.
 This is how we will explore the database to gain an understanding of what data we are playing with.

-Now type:

-`psql readychef`

-This will connect you to the readychef database.
-From here, we will want to explore the schema of the database.

 First, we will want to see what the available tables are.
 Remember, now that we are in the database, all of our commands or actions will be on the `readychef` database.